campworkcoeman/campworkcoeman.org/summer-camp/forms/medical-form-info.md

 and submitted along with any applicable Medication Administration and Food Allergy Treatment Plan forms.
 The only exception is that Scouts who cumulatively attend **two days or fewer** over the course of the summer do not need Part C (physical). **Remember to make copies of all forms before submitting.** Only one copy is needed for the summer.
-Please mail forms to camp (A n: Health Officer, Camp Workcoeman, 169 Camp Workcoeman Rd., New Hartford, CT 06057) two weeks in advance or bring to check‐in.
+Please mail forms to camp (Attn: Health Officer, Camp Workcoeman, 169 Camp Workcoeman Rd., New Hartford, CT 06057) two weeks in advance or bring to check‐in.

 While the COVID‐19 Pre‐Event Medical Screening Checklist is no longer required, please do not come to camp if you are experiencing COVID-like symptoms.